xavierraffin/docs-1/docs/pages/faq.md

 #### What cloud provider and region is play.battlesnake.com hosted in?

-The current game engine is hosted on Google Cloud Platform, in the `US-WEST1` (Oregon) region.
+The current game engine is hosted on Amazon Web Services, in the `US-WEST-2` (Oregon) region.
 It's possible, but unlikely this could change in the future.
 It's more likely that we'll expand the engine to include multiple and configurable regions.

 ---